Killing of Kevin Mullins

 2024 homicide in Kentucky, U.S.

 On September 19, 2024, District Court Judge Kevin R. Mullins was shot and killed at the Letcher County Courthouse in Whitesburg, Kentucky.
-Letcher County Sheriff Shawn Stines was arrested and charged with murder in the shooting.
+Letcher County Sheriff Shawn "Mickey" Stines was arrested and charged with murder in the shooting.

 Background

 Kevin R. Mullins (June 25, 1970 – September 19, 2024) was a district judge for the 47th Judicial District in Letcher County, Kentucky since 2009 following his appointment by former Kentucky Governor Steve Beshear.
 Mullins then won the election the following year and had been re-elected since.
 Before becoming a district judge, he had served as an assistant commonwealth's attorney in Letcher County, starting in 2001.
 Mullins was a native of Pikeville and a graduate of the University of Kentucky and the University of Louisville School of Law.

-Shawn M. "Mickey" Stines was the Letcher County Sheriff and had previously served as a bailiff for the Letcher County District Court before being elected sheriff in 2018.
+Shawn M. "Mickey" Stines (born 1981), a Fleming-Neon resident, was born in Whitesburg, served as a sheriff's deputy for the Letcher County Sheriff's Office, and had previously served as a Court Security Officer for the department at the Letcher County District and Circuit Courts before being elected sheriff in 2018.
 He was reelected in 2022.